 Although apparently of little nutritional value, this vegetable of the Crucifer family contributed to the survival of the robust Germanic people for hundreds of years and even millennia.
-Despite its enormous popularity in Europe, the turnip was overtaken by the potato from America when it swept over the Old World.
+Despite its enormous popularity in Europe, the potato from America overtook the turnip when it swept over the Old World.
 Since the French Revolution, more potatoes and fewer turnips were cultivated in Europe, so the latter has been almost forgotten.

-However, the root, particularly the leaves, or turnip greens, are returning to the stage today as their composition and therapeutic properties become better known.
+However, the roots, particularly the leaves or turnip greens, are returning to the stage today as their composition and therapeutic properties become better known.

 Turnip Nutritional Facts